bookwyrm-social/documentation/content/contributing/contributing.md

 Please note that the BookWyrm project is licensed under the [Anti-capitalist Software License](https://github.com/bookwyrm-social/bookwyrm/blob/main/LICENSE.md).
 This license will apply to any contributions you make.

 ### Generative "AI"
 Meaningful human interaction is the whole point of BookWyrm.
 We do not accept AI-generated code or documentation.
-If you unsure how something in BookWyrm works, please ask for help – we are keen to help other humans to understand and contribute to the project.
+If you are unsure how something in BookWyrm works, please ask for help – we are keen to help other humans to understand and contribute to the project.

 ## Where to ask for and offer help

 ### Matrix
 If you have a question or suggestion about anything to do with BookWyrm, the best place for a quick response is [our Matrix chat room](https://app.element.io/#/room/#bookwyrm:matrix.org).

-If you are a maintainer of a BookWyrm server (aka "instance"), you can also ask to join the Matrix chat room specifically for instance admins.
+If you are a maintainer of a BookWyrm server (aka "instance"), you can also ask to join the additional Matrix chat room specifically for instance admins.

 ### GitHub
 You can create a GitHub issue to [improve our documentation](https://github.com/bookwyrm-social/documentation/issues), or to [report a bug or request a new feature in the main project](https://github.com/bookwyrm-social/bookwyrm).